top of page

 We are part of the Anthropology Department and

 the Graduate Program in Organismic and Evolutionary Biology at UMass Amherst.
-In addition, Jason is one of the co-Director's of the Kasanka Baboon Project
+In addition, Jason is one of the Science co-Director's of the Kasanka Baboon Project

 LAB NEWS

-July 2022
+July 2024

 bottom of page